mikado2005/StyleFeed_RSSVC/README.md

 - $ open StyleFeed_RSSVC.xcworkspace
 - Build and run in Xcode
 ### Usage
 This app will load the current contents of 10 fashion-oriented RSS feeds and aggregate their postings by date, with the latest posts appearing first in the list.
+There are usually 400-500 postings in total.
 Tap on any post title or image to read the associated article.

+### Issues
+1. There is one major bug that may crash the app.
+The app does a lot of its work in background threads, and there is still a threading issue which sometimes causes the app to crash with a rather unusual exception: the number of cells in the UITableView that contains the RSS posts becomes corrupted, which causes the next set of cell insertions and deletions to raise an exception.
+The crash happens rather randomly, but one way to make it happen is to scroll the UITableView down, quickly, immediately after first launching the app.

+* I'm sorry I haven't yet had a chance to track this bug down and kill it!

+2. This code is about 4 years old.
+I have updated it in 2022 to run on iOS 15, and to use the latest versions of the two CocoaPods it requires.
+But it doesn't make use of the latest features of Swift 5.